 Emerging from research begun in 2005, award-winning DeepBlue reinvents the classical string ensemble combining artistic excellence with electronics, choreography and perceptive, insightful repertoire to engage new audiences.
 Their national and international collaborations demonstrate passion for diversity and innovation and their four albums, TV appearances and extensive touring have earned them huge national and international exposure.
 DeepBlue have a physically expressive performance style that is a perfect marriage of music and movement.
 They use choreography to communicate the flow of music in patterns and spirals.

 Dr Michael Askill (PhD – University of Queensland) is a percussionist, composer, musical director, musical ambassador and educator – an icon of Australian music, known and admired for his enduring contribution to the Australian contemporary music landscape and his original blending of Asian and Western Sounds.
 Before embarking on a successful independent career, he was Principal Timpanist with the Melbourne Symphony and then Principal Percussionist with the Sydney Symphony Orchestra.
 His collaboration with one of Australia’s most highly respected choreographers, Graeme Murphy, resulted in a number of ballets for Sydney Dance Company.
 Michael is a Lecturer in Percussion at the University of Queensland.

-This workshop is supported by Restart Investment to Sustain and Expand (RISE) Fund – an Australian Government Initiative, Moreton Bay Regional Council; and Regional Arts Development Fund, a partnership between the Queensland Government and Moreton Bay Regional Council to support local arts and culture in regional Queensland.
+This workshop is supported by Restart Investment to Sustain and Expand (RISE) Fund – an Australian Government Initiative and Northern Australian Festival of the Arts.
 It is produced by DeepBlue and Corrina Bonshek & Collaborators.